gruyaume/my-blockchain/README.md

 export PYTHONPATH=src
 python src/common/new_user_creation.py
 ```
-The output will simply print you new public/private keys that you will be able to use
+The output will simply print you new public/private keys that you will be able to use.